lauris/awesome-scala/README.md

 *Scala extensions.*

 * [better-files ★ 349 ⧗ 0](https://github.com/pathikrit/better-files) - Simple, safe and intuitive Scala I/O. better-files is a dependency-free pragmatic thin Scala wrapper around Java NIO.
+* [Ammonite-Ops](http://lihaoyi.github.io/Ammonite/#Ammonite-Ops) - Safe, easy, filesystem operations in Scala as convenient as in the Bash shell.
 * **[Cassovary ★ 786 ⧗ 3](https://github.com/twitter/cassovary)** - A Scala library that is designed from the ground up for space efficiency, handling graphs with billions of nodes and edges.
 * **[cats ★ 717 ⧗ 0](https://github.com/non/cats)** - Lightweight, modular, and extensible library for functional programming.
 * [Each ★ 51 ⧗ 1](https://github.com/ThoughtWorksInc/each) - A macro library that converts native imperative syntax to [Scalaz](https://github.com/scalaz/scalaz)'s monadic expressions.